 STUDENT SUCCESS SERVICES

-Rooted in the Incarnate Word traditions of service, academic excellence, and development of the whole person, the Student Success Services office is committed to helping students at every stage of their academic career.
+Rooted in the Incarnate Word traditions of service, academic excellence, and development of the whole person, Student Success Services is committed to helping students at every stage of their academic career.

 UNIVERSITY ADVISING CENTER

-As its name suggests, the University Advising Center (UAC) is designed to help students make the most of their Incarnate Word education.
-UAC can aid in anything from major selection to GPA calculation.
+As its name suggests, the University Advising Center (UAC) is designed to help students make the most of their education at the University of the Incarnate Word.
+UAC can aid in anything from academic major selection to GPA calculation.

 Rigor of secondary school record | Academic GPA | Standardized test scores